CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Maps & Navigation

 One of the few differences between Edge 530 and 830 is the on-device course creator on 830.
-The touchscreen display will allow you to type specific addresses, and the computer will calculate the route.
+The touchscreen display allows you to type specific addresses, and the computer calculates the route.Â

 This feature is not available on Edge 530.
 All other features, like turn-by-turn directions, recalculating routes, etc., are the same.